whisper-project/in-my-voice.client.swift/docs/instructions.md

 On both the macOS and the iOS app, you'll find a Settings button on the start screen.
 When you click that, you'll be presented with a menu of options that let you control how the app behaves; the menu is displayed as a pop-up window on computers and as a page in the Settings app on iOS devices.
 (In iOS, you will also see an Apple-generated menu called "Allow Whisper to Access," which controls how Whisper interacts with other features of your device.)

+### iOS

+To access the app settings on iOS, tap the Settings button on the start screen.
+You will be automatically redirected to the Whisper section of your device's Settings app, which contains two lists of options.
+The first, "Allow Whisper to Access," is an Apple-generated list of options for how the app interacts with other features on your device.
+The second, "Whisper Settings," is what lets you control how the app itself behaves.

+**Allow Whisper to Access** has the following sections:

+* **Bluetooth** — allowing Bluetooth access means you can have in-person conversations without using a Listen link
+* **Siri & Search** — tapping this option brings you to a menu where you can refine how much access Apple has to how you use Whisper, as well as whether you can use the built-in voice command functions to find and open Whisper.
+* **Notifications** — tapping this option brings you to a menu where you can change what notifications (if any) the Whisper app will give you, the style of those notifications, and whether you'll see whispers on your lock screen

+ Your **Whisper Settings** has three sections:

+* **Remember name from last session** — turning this option on means you don't have to type in your name every time you launch the app.
+If multiple people use Whisper on the same device, it may make more sense to turn this option off so no one accidentally joins a conversation under the wrong name.
+* **Whisperer requires Bluetooth Listeners to pair** — this setting will determine how your app functions when you are the Whisperer.
+If you turn this option to on, your Listeners will have to use Bluetooth to pair their device with yours before joining your conversations.
+* **Listener sees newest whisper in** — this setting will determine how your app functions when you are a Listener.
+You can choose whether new whispers appear above (top window) or below (bottom window) earlier whispers from the same conversation.
+If you choose for them to appear in the top window, you will see previous whispers in order from newest to oldest; putting whispers in the bottom window display put them in order from oldest to newest.
+For both options, the newest whisper is always next to the most recent one before it.

+#### macOS

+To change your general settings for the Whisper app, click the Settings button on the start screen.
+A pop-up titled "Whisper Settings" will appear with the following options:

+* **Remember name from last session** — turning this option on means you don't have to type in your name every time you launch the app.
+If multiple people use Whisper on the same device, it may make more sense to turn this option off so no one accidentally joins a conversation under the wrong name.
+* **Whisperer requires Bluetooth Listeners to pair** — this setting will determine how your app functions when you are the Whisperer.
+If you turn this option to on, your Listeners will have to use Bluetooth to pair their device with yours before joining your conversations.
+* **Listener sees newest whisper in** — this setting will determine how your app functions when you are a Listener.
+You can choose whether new whispers appear above (top window) or below (bottom window) earlier whispers from the same conversation.
+If you choose for them to appear in the top window, you will see previous whispers in order from newest to oldest; putting whispers in the bottom window display put them in order from oldest to newest.
+For both options, the newest whisper is always next to the most recent one before it.

 ### Whisperer Settings ###

+Once you are in the Whisper screen, you will see a number of options for Whisperer-specific settings.
+Each is marked with an icon:

 ### Listener Settings ###

+Once you are in the Listen screen, you will see a number of options for Listener-specific settings.
+Each is marked with an icon: